elenderg/PAL-1000/instruções de compilação.md

 `Clear the term's phrase.`

-`187.
-Here are a couple more general-purpose helpers we need:`
+187. Here are a couple more general-purpose helpers we need:

 `To add a scratch given a type name and a locus:`